 Add the right final touch to a painting

-One of the most difficult things to do after my paintings are complete is to decide whether or not the piece needs a frame.
+One of the most difficult things to do after my abstract oil on canvas paintings are complete is to decide whether or not the piece needs a frame.
 Then, if it needs a frame, picking one out can be a an even bigger challenge.
 Because my works are colorful abstracts, I oftentimes find that many frames detract from the piece itself, so I take my time before coming to a conclusion.
 For my oils on canvas, I choose an edge, while I use very simple frames for my oils on paper.
 Never let a frame take the attention off your masterpiece.